College of Liberal Arts

 The ability to communicate in a foreign language and to demonstrate a substantial understanding of a foreign culture and its literature has ever been the mark of an educated person and is at the heart of higher education.
-Therefore, the Department of Foreign Languages and Literatures has as its mission the development of linguistic, cultural and literary proficiencies that help students gain an appreciation of social pluralism and cultural diversity.
+Therefore, the Department of Foreign Languages and Literatures has as its mission the development of linguistic, cultural, and literary proficiencies, which help students, gain an appreciation of social pluralism and cultural diversity.
 Our programs provide students with the means to participate directly in foreign cultures and to compare and contrast them with insight and sensitivity.
-More specifically, the department’s Veritas course offerings and major programs in French, German, Greek, Italian, Latin, Spanish and classical studies provide students with access to bodies of knowledge that are unavailable to monolingual individuals, thereby positioning them for the increasingly global world in which we live.
-Consequently, the department fulfills the university's liberal arts mission to educate by providing students with the necessary communicative skills that enable them as globally educated citizens “to understand and to challenge or embrace the cultural forces operating on them” while at the same time “compassionately engaging with the world.”
+More specifically, the department’s core offerings and major course programs in French, German, Greek, Italian, Latin, Spanish, and Classical Studies provide students with access to bodies of knowledge, which are unavailable to monolingual individuals thereby positioning them for the increasingly global world in which we live.
+Consequently, the department fulfills the university’s liberal arts mission to educate by providing students with the necessary communicative skills that enable them as globally educated citizens “to understand and to challenge or embrace the cultural forces operating on them” while at the same time “compassionately engaging with the world.”

 In addition, Mount St. Mary’s sponsors a series of semester-long foreign study.
-These programs, organized through the Mount’s affiliation with the American Institute for Foreign Study and taught by Mount St. Mary's University faculty, focus on providing students with an interdisciplinary understanding of the country visited.
-The Florence program, in particular, provides students of Italian with the opportunity to develop their Italian language skills begun at the Mount.
+These programs organized through the Mount’s affiliation with the American Institute for Foreign Study or in conjunction with foreign university partners and led by Mount St. Mary’s University faculty focus on providing students with an interdisciplinary understanding of the country visited.
+The Florence and Ecuador programs, in particular, provide students of Italian or Spanish with the opportunity to develop their language skills begun at the Mount.

-Students who place at the intermediate (201-202) or advanced (300) level of language study on entering Mount St. Mary’s and who elect to continue study of a language beyond the core requirement will receive credit for their prior learning.
+Students who place at the intermediate (201-202) or advanced (300/400) level of language study on entering Mount St. Mary’s may receive credit for their prior learning.

 Students may receive credits for prior learning for each language in which they place at the intermediate or advanced level.
 Students must take these courses within 48 credits of attempted Mount credit.
 Such credit will be awarded as follows: